-No corresponding section in present code; taken from ABA model.
-(12) Except as may be authorized by rule or order of the Supreme Court, a judge should prohibit broadcasting, televising, recording, or taking photographs in the courtroom and areas immediately adjacent thereto during sessions of court or recesses between sessions, except that a judge may authorize:

-(a) the use of electronic or photographic means for the presentation of evidence, for the perpetuation of a record, or for other purposes of judicial administration;
+- (11) A judge shall not disclose or use, for any purpose unrelated to judicial duties, nonpublic information acquired in a judicial capacity. - (12) Except as may be authorized by rule or order of the Supreme Court, a judge should prohibit broadcasting, televising, recording, or taking photographs in the courtroom and areas immediately adjacent thereto during sessions of court or recesses between sessions, except that a judge may authorize: - (a) the use of electronic or photographic means for the presentation of evidence, for the perpetuation of a record, or for other purposes of judicial administration;

-(b) the broadcasting, televising, recording, or photographing of investitive, ceremonial, or naturalization proceedings;

-(c) the photographic or electronic recording and reproduction of appropriate court proceedings under the following conditions:

-(i) the means of recording will not distract participants or impair the dignity of the proceedings;

-(ii) the parties have consented, and the consent to being depicted or recorded has been obtained from each witness appearing in the recording and reproduction;

-(iii) the reproduction will not be exhibited until after the proceeding has been concluded and all direct appeals have been exhausted; and

-(iv) the reproduction will be exhibited only for instructional purposes in educational institutions.
+- (b) the broadcasting, televising, recording, or photographing of investitive, ceremonial, or naturalization proceedings; - (c) the photographic or electronic recording and reproduction of appropriate court proceedings under the following conditions: - (i) the means of recording will not distract participants or impair the dignity of the proceedings; - (ii) the parties have consented, and the consent to being depicted or recorded has been obtained from each witness appearing in the recording and reproduction; - (iii) the reproduction will not be exhibited until after the proceeding has been concluded and all direct appeals have been exhausted; and - (iv) the reproduction will be exhibited only for instructional purposes in educational institutions.